dssg/hitchhikers-guide/sources/dssg-manual/summer-overview/README.md

-that everyone comes from a different background, so to ensure that everyone is able to contribute as a productive member of the team and the fellowship, we start the first few weeks off with an intensive orientation [See sample from 2022](Week%201%20Orientation%20Schedule%202022.pdf), getting everyone
+that everyone comes from a different background, so to ensure that everyone is able to contribute as a productive member of the team and the fellowship, we start the first few weeks off with an intensive orientation ([see sample from 2022](Week%201%20Orientation%20Schedule%202022.pdf)), getting everyone
 "up to speed" with the basic skills and tools they'll need.

 ### Typical schedule